luuquangvu/tutorials/README.md

 **Key Features:**

 - **Detailed Info:** Supports both hourly and daily forecasts.
-- **Flexible Queries:** Ask about weather for today, tomorrow, the weekend, or specific times like "this afternoon" or "tomorrow night".
+- **Flexible Queries:** Ask about the weather for today, tomorrow, the weekend, or specific times like "this afternoon" or "tomorrow night".
 - **Smart Averaging:** Automatically summarizes data to provide concise responses (e.g., average temperature, most frequent condition).

 **Example Voice Commands:**